Natural Remedies for the Common Cold

 Treating a Common Cold

-There is no cure for the common cold, and once you develop the symptoms such as a runny nose, a sore throat and a high temperature, you can expect them to last for around 7-10 days.
+There is no cure for the common cold, and once you develop symptoms such as a runny nose, a sore throat and a high temperature, you can expect them to last for around 7-10 days.

 Many people buy over-the-counter painkillers to relieve the symptoms of cold and flu, but they are not suitable for everyone, and if you prefer to keep pain medicines for more serious conditions, our natural remedies for the common cold could be just what you need to keep your symptoms at bay.